Teach Google Home how to pronounce your name

 In the same menu, you are given the option to spell out how your name (or nickname) is pronounced.
 Tap the radio button to the left of Spell it out.
 In the field, type out the phonetic spelling of your name (using the English alphabet, not the International Phonetic Alphabet).

-For example, if your name is Mikael, Google Assistant on the Home pronounces it the same as Michael.
+For example, if your name is Mikael, Google Assistant pronounces it the same as Michael.
 In the Spell it out field, you might want to enter it as "Meekai ale."

 Click the blue Play button to test it out.
 You may need to tweak how you spell the pronunciation or add spaces to break up syllables better.

 For instance, my name is pretty common and easy to pronounce phonetically.
-Still, Google Assistant on the Home has a funny way of pronouncing it.
+Still, Google Assistant has a funny way of pronouncing it.
 It sounds more like "Tell-er," instead of the more common "Tay-lor" or "Tay-ler."
-In the Spell it out field, I entered "Tay ler" to achieve the pronunciation I'm most accustomed to.
-Without adding a space, Google's pronunciation was still a bit odd.
+In the Spell it out field, I entered "Tayler" but still I thought the result sounded a bit odd.
+Adding a space in the middle so it was "Tay ler" achieved the pronunciation I'm most accustomed to.